 How do I get my business ready for the Good Work Plan?

-We understand how time-consuming it can be keeping up with legislation changes, so our Employment Law team are here to help you every step of the way to prepare for the upcoming changes.
+We know it can be time-consuming keeping up with legislation changes, so our Employment Law team are here to help you every step of the way.

-The new legislation affecting almost all businesses in the UK includes:
+Within the Good Work Plan there are a number of new legislation changes affecting almost all businesses in the UK including:

-- 1. Statement of particulars (employee contract) must be given by day 1 as opposed to the current 8 weeks.
+- 1. Statement of Particulars (employee contract)- This must be given by day 1 as opposed to the current 8 weeks.

 - 3. Agency Workers – the Swedish Derogation loophole will be repealed so that all agency workers will be entitled to the same basic employment rights as directly recruited employees after 12 weeks of employment.